← Back to projects

 LLM Reranker as Late Interaction Stage

-After bi-encoder retrieval returns 20 candidate hits, an LLM reranker (Claude Haiku at temperature=0) scores each chunk 0-10 against the actual question.
-This catches what vector similarity misses: chunks that share vocabulary but are from the wrong context (a different policy's 'advisory board'), the wrong control (KSI-CMT-02 vs. KSI-CMT-01), or irrelevant lexical overlap ('membership' in an org chart).
-Only the top-scoring chunks survive into context assembly.
+After bi-encoder retrieval hands me 20 candidates, a reranker (Claude Haiku at temperature=0) scores each chunk 0 to 10 against the actual question.
+That catches what vector similarity misses.
+Chunks that share vocabulary but come from the wrong context (a different policy's "advisory board"), the wrong control (KSI-CMT-02 instead of KSI-CMT-01), or irrelevant lexical overlap ("membership" in an org chart).
+Only the top scorers make it into context.

 13